MotherTongues/mothertongues-blog/README.md

   # branch: review # Branch to update (optional; defaults to master)
 ```

+Don't forget to change this back before you push to the site.

 Then, run the proxy server for Netlify CMS:

 `cd ~/mothertongues-blog && npx netlify-cms-proxy-server`